isomerpages/moe-meridianpri/_about-us/School Information/School Vision & Mission.md

 Our Mission
 -----------
-<p align ="justify">To provide a quality educational experience that maximises the potential of all pupils<br>
+<p align ="justify">To provide a quality educational experience that maximises the potential of all pupils
-through the delivery of a holistic student-centric curriculum<br>
-anchored in values, safety, health, continuous improvement<br>
-and collaborative partnership with all stakeholders.</p>
+through the delivery of a holistic student-centric curriculum anchored in values, safety, health, continuous improvement and collaborative partnership with all stakeholders.</p>